AviatrixSystems/Docs/HowTos/FAQ.rst

  #.
 TGW Auditor.
 Monitors the configuration changes, alert when there is inconsistency between AWS console and Aviatrix Controller for resources related to TGW operation.
  #.
 IAM policy.
 Alert when account IAM policy is not up to date.
  #.
 Guard Duty integration.
 Alert and block malicious IP addresses.
  #.
 Blackhole route.
-Alert when VPC route table has in active routes.
+Alert when VPC route table has inactive routes.
  #.
 Public subnet.
 Alert when there are unwanted instances launched on specific public subnets.